bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 #### Make it smoother

 We can now finish off the animation by increasing the number of frames to make it smoother.
 The maximum number of frames is 200, as we have 200 timepoints.
-If you add more frames, you’ll get duplicated frames and the animation might lag.
+If you add more frames, you'll get duplicated frames and the animation might lag.

-- Change the last frame from 9 to 199, then `Run`
+- Change the last frame from `9` to `199`, then press `Run`:

 ```default
 From frame 0 to frame 199 change timepoint to 200